Program

 • Each initiative is locally-designed and implemented to address self-determined needs and priorities.

-• 15 of the 20 organizations deal directly with one specific Indigenous group.
+• The majority of organizations deal directly with one specific Indigenous group or region.

-• 9 of the featured projects are led by Indigenous women and focused primarily on women’s issues.
+• More than half of the featured projects are led by Indigenous women and focused primarily on women’s issues.

 • The non-profits that are externally-based or helmed by non-Indigenous organizers are run by Indigenous leaders and directed by community consensus on a local level.